 NIDC Program Literature

-The U.S. Department of Energy Isotope Program (DOE IP), managed by the Office of Nuclear Physics, provides a wide range of isotope products and services to customers worldwide.
+The U.S. Department of Energy Isotope Program (DOE IP), managed by the Office of Science, provides a wide range of isotope products and services to customers worldwide.
 Continuing a long tradition within the DOE and its predecessor organizations, the program is committed to producing and distributing radioisotopes and enriched stable isotopes for research or development purposes; medical diagnoses and therapy; and industrial, homeland security, agricultural, and other useful applications in the national interest.

 The program is centrally managed from DOE Headquarters in Germantown, Maryland.
 The DOE IP maintains isotope production facilities at Argonne, Brookhaven, Idaho, Los Alamos, Oak Ridge, and Pacific Northwest National Laboratories.
 These facilities produce stable and radioactive isotopes in short supply using nuclear reactors, linear accelerators, and other methods.